Ever wonder why some seniors retire lonely while others run in retirement with liveliness?

 Two – Footed Questions to Address Mita Growth Mindset Senior Session 1

 1).
-Why do some brains favor lonely and bored over lively and boosted?
+How does what we say and do daily impact why do some brains favor lonely and bored over lively and boosted?

 2).
-If we feel lonely over breakfast, how does that impact what the rest of our day?
+If we feel lonely over breakfast, how does that impact what we do the rest of our day brings?

 FINAL Question: What’s one activity we can do to remove a fixed mindset and add a growth mindset for this topic?
 Start small.
 80 thousand negative thoughts seems overwhelming to most of us.
 But what if we upgraded the first thought of our day.
 Or perhaps we end our day with one note of gratitude, and jot that reason for thankfulness down in a notebook on our bedside table.
 Worth a try to communicate vibrant colors where we once showed only sorrow if alone during a festive event?
 Looking to help a peer or loved one amp up their anti-loneliness quotient?
 Then choose one of the suggestions above to enjoy the growth we all can enjoy during our careers and after retirement.